What to do in Joshua Tree with Kids: 2-3 Day Itinerary

 - This is located conveniently between Yucca Valley and TwentyNine Palms, so you can do this instead of the park on the last day.

 So there you have it, a 2 or 3 day Joshua tree for kids itinerary that hits up all of the best spots in the national park.
-If you have more time in Southern California, consider driving down to Legoland, but not after making sure you grab the best deal!

 No time to read?
 Send this post to yourself!